ipitio/site-flux/README.md

    docker compose up --watch
     ```

 4. Open your browser and go to <http://localhost:4321> to view the site.
 The site will automatically reload when you make changes to the source files.
+Please develop on a new branch.
 5. To stop the server, press `Ctrl+C` in the terminal where the command is running.

 ## Deployment